Text consolidated by Valsts valodas centrs (State

 Section 3.
 Application of Indirect

-Taxes to Delivery of Goods and Services
+Taxes to Supply of Goods and Services

-standard rate or reduced rate of the value added tax in
+reduced rate of value added tax in accordance with the Value

-accordance with the Value Added Tax Law unless otherwise provided
+Added Tax Law unless otherwise provided for in this Section.

 (2) The following shall be subject to zero per cent rate of

-the value added tax:
+value added tax:

 conform to the requirements laid down in Section 1, Paragraph